 ‘He said he would see what he could do, but the problem was that no one really gives a crap about toilets and even he’d struggle to get anyone interested.’

 ‘Literally,’ Millie giggled and I joined in.
 Although you know it actually wasn’t that funny most days.
-People just didn’t seem to get it unless they were faced with it once in a while themselves – like just now.
+People just didn’t seem to get it unless they have faced it once in a while themselves – like just now.

 She must have noticed I was feeling a bit down as she’d then turned the subject right back to the campaign again.
 She was a good mate like that.
-‘On that note, Jamie’s dad said he might be able to help with it all – get some of his doctor mates involved.
-Think he is bored with retirement now and is looking for a new project.’
+‘On that note, Jamie’s dad said he might be able to help with it all – get some of his doctor mates involved.’

 ‘Really?
 We need more professionals like that to help.
 Good old Professor Jim.
 And he is a proper sort as well.’